 The Slater Fund, managed by the Marine Society with Nautilus International, offers Slater Scholarships of up to £18,500, with an additional discretionary £1,500 for completing the programme.

-The Fund helps ratings study for a first certificate of competency, and can also help Electro Technical Officers and yacht crew gain STCW certification.
+The Fund helps ratings study for the first certificate of competency, and can also help Electro-Technical Officers and yacht, workboat and tug crew gain STCW certification.

 It was established in 1977 in memory of former MNAOA General Secretary John William Slater.
 In the past 10 years, more than 1,000 seafarers have benefitted.

-Yes, if you are a Merchant Navy rating, Electro Technical Officer (ETO), Workboat or Yacht crew and wish to study for the STCW Officer of the Watch, deck or engine qualifications.
+Any Merchant Navy rating, Electro Technical Officer (ETO), Workboat, Tug or Yacht crew that wish to study for the STCW Officer of the Watch, deck or engine qualifications.
 Consideration is also given to those who already hold the Class 2 or Class 1 Fishing ticket and are looking to convert to the OOW Unlimited.